reportportal/agent-net-gauge/README.md

 rp_launch_name = My Super Project
 rp_launch_description = This is description
 rp_launch_attributes = tag1; tag2; platform:x64

+rp_enabled = true/false
 ```

-Modify your `manifest.json` file and add `reportportal` plugin into plugins list.
+Modify your `manifest.json` file and add `reportportal` plugin into plugins list if it is not there yet.

 # Upgrading after Preview version